Selecting a language will automatically trigger the translation of the page content.

 if no heir takes over the ELP, it is closed.

-The PEL which has come to an end on the death of the holder shall be closed and its amount shall be paid into the estate.
+The PEL which has come to an end on the death of the holder shall be closed and its amount shown on the assets side of the estate.

 Who can help me?